nunit/docs/docs/articles/nunit/technical-notes/nunit-internals/Test-Engine-API.md

 We search for the engine in a standard set of locations, starting with the current ApplicationBase.

-1. The Application base and probing privatepath.
+1. The Application base and probing `privatepath`.
 2. A copy installed as a NuGet package - intended for use only when developing runners that make use of the engine.

 ### Key Interfaces